 Install the F5 panel as illustrated.
 Take care to position panel as illustrated.

-shed.
+Install the F3 shed ceiling panel wire side up in top of shed area.
 Its to keep chickens out and strengthen walls.
 Use illustration for panel placement and screw pattern.